AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Experiments

 \textbf{Generalization: AlignVid on text-to-video (T2V) generation.} We also evaluate AlignVid on T2V generation, using Wan2.1-T2V-1.3B~\citep{wu2025omnigen2} with a scale coefficient of 1.35.
 As reported on the VBench~\citep{Huang_2024_CVPR} benchmark in Table~\ref{tab:vbench}, integrating AlignVid improves most dimensions, while leading to decreases in \emph{Temporal Flickering}, \emph{Imaging Quality}, \emph{Dynamic Degree}, and \emph{Aesthetic Quality}.
 Some metrics appear to be closely coupled: when AlignVid encourages stronger motion and temporal changes, the resulting videos may exhibit mild motion blur, which can hurt perceived sharpness and aesthetic scores, even though the prompt adherence is improved.

 \textbf{Generalization: AlignVid on image editing.} We also apply it to an image editing benchmark (ImgEdit~\citep{ye2025imgedit}), using OmniGen2~\citep{wu2025omnigen2} as the baseline model.
-As shown in Table~\ref{tab:imgedit}, integrating AlignVid leads to consistent gains on several editing categories, including \emph{Add}, \emph{Replace}, \emph{Remove}, and \emph{Style}, and also improves the overall aesthetic score.
+As shown in Table~\ref{tab:imgedit}, integrating AlignVid results in gains across editing categories, including \emph{Add}, \emph{Replace}, \emph{Remove}, and \emph{Style}, and also improves the aesthetic score.
 Interestingly, this contrasts with our observations in video generation, where AlignVid slightly reduces aesthetic quality.
-A plausible explanation is that, in the video setting, stronger motion modeling tends to introduce additional motion blur, whereas static image editing is not subject to such temporal artifacts.}
+A explanation is that, in the video setting, temporal modeling tends to introduce additional motion blur, whereas image editing is not subject to such temporal artifacts.}